hotosm/fmtm/docs/about/faq.md

 so you may use your own server and credentials.

-Please ensure the user credentials have 'Administrator' level permission, else FMTM project creation will not work.
+Please ensure the user credentials have 'Administrator' level permission, else FieldTM project creation will not work.

-The credentials should be provided when requesting the creation of an 'Organisation' in FMTM.
+The credentials should be provided when requesting the creation of an 'Organisation' in FieldTM.

 Alternatively, you may request credentials for the HOT Global [ODK Central Instance](https://odk.hotosm.org).